Streptococcus intermedius

 Streptococcus intermedius is an aerotolerant anaerobic commensal bacterium and a member of the Streptococcus anginosus group.
 The S. anginosus group, occasionally termed “Streptococcus milleri group” (SMG) display hemolytic and serologic diversity, yet share core physiological traits.
+Though the three members of the SMG are phenotypically diverse, one common trait they share is the mechanism of producing the metabolite diacetyl, which contributes to generating a signature caramel odor.
 Despite being commensal organisms, members of the S. anginosus group display wide pathogenic potential.
 S. intermedius has been isolated from patients with periodontitis and fatal purulent infections, especially brain and liver abscesses.